Business Term Loans

 Document Seasonal Patterns Proactively

 Include 2 years of monthly revenue summaries from your POS system.
-A chart showing that your January dip is consistent and predictable across multiple years reads very differently than a one-year snapshot that shows a revenue drop without context.
+A chart showing consistent, predictable January dips reads very differently than a one-year snapshot.

 Get Your Lease Documentation in Order

-Proof of lease, including any renewal options and permitted-use clauses that confirm restaurant operations are allowed, should be in your application package before you submit.
-Missing lease documentation is one of the most common reasons restaurant loan applications stall in underwriting.
+Proof of lease, including any renewal options and permitted-use clauses, should be in your application package before you submit.
+Missing lease documentation is one of the most common reasons applications stall.

 Frequently Asked Questions